 CHST11 (Carbohydrate (Chondroitin 4) Sulfotransferase 11) is a Protein Coding gene.
-Diseases associated with CHST11 include chronic lymphocytic leukemia and cannabis dependence.
+Diseases associated with CHST11 include cannabis dependence and chronic lymphocytic leukemia.
 Among its related pathways are Disease and Endochondral Ossification.
 GO annotations related to this gene include N-acetylgalactosamine 4-O-sulfotransferase activity and N-acetylgalactosamine 4-sulfate 6-O-sulfotransferase activity.
 An important paralog of this gene is CHST13.

 UniProtKB/Swiss-Prot for CHST11 Gene

 Catalyzes the transfer of sulfate to position 4 of the N-acetylgalactosamine (GalNAc) residue of chondroitin.
 Chondroitin sulfate constitutes the predominant proteoglycan present in cartilage and is distributed on the surfaces of many cells and extracellular matrices.
 Can also sulfate Gal residues in desulfated dermatan sulfate.
 Preferentially sulfates in GlcA->GalNAc unit than in IdoA->GalNAc unit.
 Does not form 4, 6-di-O-sulfated GalNAc when chondroitin sulfate C is used as an acceptor